 “Then there might be times when we will be able to sit down and do a pretty verbally loaded session to process through the difficult things that are just really difficult not to process not only within their minds but also within their body,” said Sidney.

-When young women leave DRG, they take with them the skills that they have learned.
+When young women leave Discovery Ranch for Girls, they take with them the skills that they have learned.
 They take the healthy relationships they built.
 Also, they take with them a lived example of their ability to change their lives for the better.